soundpress/RulesOfNYC/docs/c47/index.rst

 (d) Except as provided in 68 RCNY § 6-06(a), all documents used to establish identity and residency must include the name of the individual whose identity and residency is being established.
 If any of the documents used to establish identity and residency bear a name that is not consistent with the one on the IDNYC application, the applicant must also present either a court order, a certificate of marriage or divorce, or another government-issued document that establishes a lawful name change.

-(e) Applicants must present documents in person at an enrollment site designated by HRA in accordance with Section 3-115(b)(2) of the Administrative Code of the City of New York.
+(e) Applicants must present documents in person at an enrollment site designated by HRA in accordance with § 3-115(b)(2) of the Administrative Code of the City of New York.
 IDNYC provides free on-site document translation services to applicants who provide original documents that are not in English.
 Original documents will be returned immediately to the applicant before they leave the enrollment center.
 IDNYC will not make copies of or digitally scan any documents used by applicants to establish identity or residency.

 (f) Wherever a photo identification is required, the photo must bear a reasonable likeness to the person whose identity is being established.
 The person's gender identity or gender expression will not be the basis for rejection of a photo.